rafaelh/update-kali/README.md

 fi
 ```

-# Using `update-kali` with vagrant
+# Using with Vagrant
-Another way this script can be useful is in concern with vagrant, which will allow you to create a fresh kali vm, configured as you want with a simple `vagrant up`.
+Another way this script can be useful is in concern with [Vagrant](https://www.vagrantup.com/), which will allow you to create a fresh kali vm, configured as you want with a simple `vagrant up`.
 Fresh kali box for every engagement?
 No problem.

 1. Install [vagrant](https://www.vagrantup.com/)
 2. Fork the repo so that you can commit your changes to `config.py`, and so the script updates from your account fork in future